 \begin{myquote} ``While that (real-time alerts) sounds like a really good idea, that would pretty much just be automatically consenting to a hundred percent monitoring of everything that's being said." \end{myquote}

-According to participants, the same concern also applied to AI-based harm detection and secondary apps -- all sounding helpful for parents to manage risks more effectively at the price of volunteering more sensitive data to companies.
+According to participants, the same concern also applied to AI-based harm detection and secondary apps, all sounding helpful for parents in managing risks more effectively at the price of volunteering more sensitive data to companies.

 A few participants proposed an alternative -- sending parents reports with only basic but essential information.
 In doing so, participants were still able to get an insight into their children's usage while not risking too much of their privacy.
-Since participants did not reach an agreement on how this ``basic but essential'' report mechanism should be designed in the interview, we will propose our recommendations in Section~\ref{sec:discussion}.
+As participants did not reach an agreement on how this ``basic but essential'' report mechanism should be designed in the interview, we will further propose our recommendations in Section~\ref{sec:discussion}.